 Review the task sequence details, and click Next.

-After completion successfully, click close.
+After completing successfully, click close.

 The Upgrade Task Sequence is created successfully.